Holy-Morphism/deep-tone/README.md

 1. Grant microphone permissions when prompted
 2. Select a training exercise or free practice mode
 3. Follow the on-screen instructions
-4. Receive instant feedback on your vocal performance through Dolby and Deepgram analysis
+4. Receive instant feedback on your vocal performance with precise measurements of pitch, resonance, and other key metrics
-5. Review your AI-generated comprehensive report provided by ChatGPT
+5. Review your AI-generated comprehensive report with specific recommendations to deepen your voice
-6. Review your progress in the analytics section
+6. Track your progress over time with before/after comparisons

 ## Contributing